gwn/react-rasa-assistant/README.md

     - `onRef`: [A React ref callback](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs)
       that expects the underlying DOM element as its sole parameter.
-When a custom input is used, the ref needs to be captured this way, to enable the assistant UI library to handle behavior such as auto focusing.
+When a custom input is used, this callback is used to pass the ref to the library, which in turn handles behavior such as auto focusing and blurring.
+If this is not something you want, just don't use this.

   - `Template`: Template component that allows for free positioning of the other components